 Podcast Extra: Revisiting Doolin with Anthony Moloney of Doolin Inn & Doolin Hostel

 Doolin Inn – at the Heart of Doolin

 When it comes to choosing where to stay in Doolin, location is everything.
 And Doolin Inn is perfectly located overlooking Fisher Street and its colorful shops.

 From Doolin Inn you can walk to everything in town.
 Choose a local pub (there are 4) for an evening meal and music.
 Stroll down to the wonderful shops for souvenirs and gifts.
-Or, if you don’t mind a longer walk, you can hoof it to Doolin Pier for a day trip to the Aran Islands.
+Head up the hill to the right and you'll soon find Doonagore Castle.
+Or, if you don't mind a longer walk, you can hoof it to Doolin Pier for a day trip to the Aran Islands.

 This perfect placement is only the beginning of what makes Doolin Inn such a wonderful accommodation for exploring Doolin and the surrounding area.